Sushant0402/The_Algo/README.md

 # The_Algo
-Here you will find different types of Algorithms and Data Structure written different languages 🤩🤩
+Here you will find different types of Algorithms and Data Structure written different in languages 🤩🤩